networknext/next/docs/next_tool_user_guide.md

 ## next relays

-Displays the set of active relays in the current environment:
+Displays the set of relays in the current environment:

 ```console
 gaffer@macbook next % next relays